It seems you are using Internet Explorer 11, which is not supported by this website. We recommend Google Chrome for the best browsing experience.

 Cécile Petit, Puratos's R&D Sensory Manager, highlights the importance of measuring freshness and sensory evaluation in cake development.
 Expert sensory judges assess freshness properties, while preference tests with the Sensobus capture consumer perception.
 Collaborate with Puratos to optimize freshness and profitability using modular cake ingredients.

 Meet Cécile Petit, the R&D Sensory Manager at Puratos Headquarters in Belgium.
-With over 18 years of expertise in Sensory & Consumer Sciences, including 16 years in the food industry, she leads the sensory analysis team and lab.
+With over 20 years of experience in food perception, she leads the sensory analysis team and lab.
 Cécile plays a pivotal role in developing Sensory Analysis within the Puratos Group and ensures adherence to internal guidelines and best practices.

 Why is it important to measure freshness?

-We measure freshness while developing long shelf life cakes to ensure they maintain their freshness characteristics throughout their shelf-life.
+Primarily to ensure that long-shelf-life cakes stay appealing until the very last day.
 Occasionally, customers may have specific requirements regarding cake texture.
-In such cases, the goal may be to achieve a certain level of moistness, reduce crumbliness, or enhance the short bite.
+In such cases, the goal may be to achieve a certain level of moistness, reduce crumbliness, or enhance the softness.
 Measuring freshness allows us to assess our progress in meeting these objectives, providing valuable insights for future product development.

 Why do we need sensory evaluation?